 Currently, New York’s animal shelters have to hold all cats brought in.
 In New York City, the hold time is 72 hours.
 For the rest of the state, it is five to seven days.
 The Federation is proposing that municipalities can individually decide to cut the hold time for unidentified cats to three days.
-After third day, they can be put up for adoption or transfer immediately following assessment and spay/neutering, if the shelter routinely provides spay/neuter services.
+After third day, they can be put up for adoption or transfer on the third day following assessment and spay/neutering, if the shelter routinely provides spay/neuter services.

 69% of all cats that come into the shelter are either owner surrender or stray cats.
 Of these cats, 90% are adopted.
 Our goal is to get them adopted more quickly and hopefully increase that rate.

-Shelter administrators have long known that longer holding mandatory holding times these cats does not serve the best interests of the cats themselves, the organizations caring for them or the communities in which they reside.
-Shelter stays are very stressful places for cats and can have significant negative impacts on not only their health and well-being but also their chance at a successful live outcome.
+Shelter administrators have long known that longer mandatory holding times for these cats does not serve the best interests of the cats themselves, the organizations caring for them or the communities in which they reside.
+Shelters are very stressful places for cats and can have significant negative impacts on not only their health and well-being.
 Most sheltering facilities house cats in high-density environments where they have daily exposure to animals with unknown medical histories and disease risk.
 At the same time, many animals admitted to shelters have had little or no preventive care prior to admission.
 These factors, coupled with the direct effects of significant stress, create a situation where there is a high potential that sheltered cats will become infected with a variety of contagious diseases, including upper respiratory infections, ringworm, and panleukopenia.

 The practice of taking in stray cats and holding them for 5-7 days is outdated and does not serve cats, animal shelters, municipalities, or the community.
 Amending current legislation to allow shelters alternatives to outdated solutions is an important step in helping New York State implement humane practices concerning animals in our communities.
 Without alternatives it is very possible that private shelters may be forced to stop accepting stray cats increasing the burden on municipalities tremendously.